Identify Old Comics 2020: Selling Comic Books Online

-Here is a quick guide that will help to determine how old your comics are.
-I will be referring to cover prices.
-A cover price is how much a comic cost back in the day when it was new.
+Here is a quick guide that will help to identify old comics in a quick and easy guide.
+We’ll be referring to the term cover prices.
+A cover price is how much it cost back in the day when it was brand new.

 Do your comics say 10 cents?